-5 Cool Things We Saw at Paris Men’s Fashion Week Day 3
+5 Cool Things We Saw at Paris Men’s Today

 Not a Nike Collab

 Israeli designer Hed Mayner is definitely one to watch.
 He staged his debut show guerrilla style, among the colonnades of Paris’ Palais Brongniart in Place de la Bourse.
 His sandals with sneaker soles looked like a Nike collaboration, but the designer had actually sourced the soles from the copycat markets of his native Tel Aviv.
 He teamed them with uppers made from thick furniture leather.
 The footwear marched in tune with the theme of the collection.
-It was all about the re-appropriation of familiar objects, such as a voluminous trench coat made from a vintage tent. — Stephanie Hirschmiller
+It was all about the reappropriation of familiar objects, such as a voluminous trench coat made from a vintage tent. — Stephanie Hirschmiller

 Denim Sneakers